Bob74/bob74_ipl/README.md

 - Facility: Added privacy glass
 - Moved Bahama Mamas and PillBox Hospital in their own files
 - Fixed error `ReleaseNamedRendertarget`
-- Cleared and optimized the code
+- Cleaned and optimized the code

 22/03/2019 - 2.0.7c
 - CEO Offices: Changed the default loaded garage to ImportCEOGarage4.Part.Garage2 in order to avoid Office glitchs